hocinebojinov/python_sport/README.md

-# python_sport
+# python_fitness_

 ## Group project Members
  - hamid hcen
+ - khalid kriou
+ - houcine benferhat
+ - nacerddine mazouz

 ### License Information
-There is no license asso
+There is no license associated to this project